 Considerations in a Divorce with a Special Needs Child

 If you are planning to dissolve a marriage, and you have a special needs child, you may be feeling anxious not only about finances and the future, but also your child's long-term needs.
 A special needs child's interests can substantially change your financial situation, as well as affecting issues of custody and support.
+Considerations in a divorce with a special needs child tend to be distinctive.
 At Goldstein Law Group, our Monmouth County divorce lawyers compassionately assist individuals in these challenging circumstances.
-We are keenly aware of the significance of a special needs child's interests during a divorce, and as attorneys who handle both divorce and estate planning, we can help you protect those interests.Considering the Interests of a Special Needs Child During a Divorce
+We are keenly aware of the significance of a special needs child's interests during a divorce, and as attorneys who handle both divorce and estate planning, we can help you protect those interests.Considerations in a Divorce with a Special Needs Child

 Special needs children often require more caretaking than other children, or they may need support for the remainder of their lifetimes.
 A primary caretaker may not be able to work and earn an income because he or she is taking care of the child.
 While most child support ends when a child turns 18 or graduates from college, a special needs child may remain dependent for much longer, or permanently.
 Moreover, child support made directly to a parent can interfere with a child's eligibility for Social Security benefits.
 This may mean that it is prudent to create a Special Needs Trust and obtain life insurance to pay for all expenses outside basic needs, such as caretakers or extraordinary medical expenses.
 The New Jersey child support guidelines do not necessarily account for these facts.